Free Pima County Public Records Search (Criminal, Marital, Court)

 Lastly, this information can be obtained through an online search on the Pima County Treasurer’s Office webpage.

-A Review of Obtaining Pima County Public Records
+An Overview of Obtaining Pima County Public Records

-Founded in 1864, Pima County, Arizona, has a wealth of public records.
 Searchers can use an online directory or mail-in, in-person, and other request options to obtain public information on anyone throughout the county.
 Conduct a free public records search for each type using the search tools listed below, as well as the others detailed throughout this resource.

 Pima County Bookings & Arrest Records